 TRC found that all HVAC repairs involving refrigerant were performed by a certified AC technician.
-In fact, all 26 mechanics/foremen are AC certified.
+In fact, all but three mechanics/foremen are AC certified (all of whom are new hires).

 As part of this inspection, TRC also requested an updated listing of all First Transit technicians and a summary of their experience and ASE certifications to determine compliance with the following PRTC requirement: